simplifyinsights/tableau-datatables-extension/README.md

 # Tableau DataTables Extension

-The Tableau DataTables Extension was built for two purposes:
+The Tableau DataTables Extension was built for several purposes:

 - To aide in my understanding on this wonderful new Tableau functionality.
 - To leverage the widely used DataTables.net libraries in Tableau dashboards.